Naval Air Station Hitchcock: History

+Post-WWII

 The base was sold as war surplus in 1949 for $143,777 to John W. Mecom Sr., who leased the building during the Korean War to remanufacture half-track vehicle and World War II tanks for use in the Korean War.
 Because of damage sustained from Hurricane Carla in 1961, the wooden parts of the hangar were demolished in 1962.
 The only parts of the hangar still standing are the four tall concrete corner supports and the concrete foundation.

 Camp Wallace, a U.S. Army World War II training center for antiaircraft units, was located adjacent to the base.